 When it comes to buying a Vancouver real estate, appearances can sometimes be deceiving.
 For many first time real estate buyers, not knowing which questions to ask, particularly when viewing a model suite, can lead to disappointment when it comes time to move in to your own apartment.
+Here you can find everything, from a small apartment to a Single family real estate for sale, most model suites are designed to make you want to sign on the dotted line, and the developers are available for further changes.

-Though most developers are not out to trick buyers into a false view of their future digs, the fact of the matter is that most model suites are designed to make you want to sign on the dotted line.
 Expensive materials and exquisite designs are often used to make the model suite as attractive to buyers as possible.
 Generally, no expense is spared on this suite and major differences can sometimes arise between what you’re shown and what you get.

 It is therefore important for potential buyers who have only the model suite to go on, to stop and ask how and in what ways their suite will differ from that which is being shown.